martin-mfg/openapi-generator/samples/server/petstore/haskell-servant/README.md

 type instance AuthServerData Protected = Account
 ```

-Additionally, you have to provide value for the `OpenAPIPetstoreAuth` type provided by the
+Additionally, you have to provide value for the `SomeExampleAuth` type provided by the
-`OpenAPIPetstore.API` module:
+`SomeExample.API` module:

 ```
-auth :: OpenAPIPetstoreAuth
+auth :: SomeExampleAuth
 auth =
-  OpenAPIPetstoreAuth
+  SomeExampleAuth
     { lookupUser = lookupAccount,
       authError = \request -> err401 {errBody = "Missing header"}
     }